Info

 You can choose to have the code emailed to yourself (the purchaser) or to the recipient, and you can add your own message during the checkout process.

-Gift cards can’t be returned and they should be used within 12 months of purchase.
+Gift cards are non-refundable and should be used within 12 months of purchase.

 Memberships and Affiliations